energyhelpline/energyhelpline.github.io/_drafts/cohesion/part2-refactoring-towards-cohesion.md

   }
 {% endhighlight %}

-`DiscountCalculator` now looks like this:
+The `DiscountCalculator` now looks like this:

 {% highlight c# %}
 public class DiscountCalculator